Arizona Farm Bureau on Water

 While Arizona agriculture represents a $23.3 billion economic contribution, the industry has decreased per acre water usage due to technologies and efficiencies.
 We produce more and better with less.

-Arizona uses the same amount of water as it did in 1957.
-It is quite a success story and agriculture plays a large part.
+Arizona uses the same amount of water today as it did in 1957.
+It is quite a success story, and agriculture’s conservation efforts play a large part.